fnx-io/i69n/README.md

 ## Motivation

-* The official Dart/Flutter approach for i18n seems ... complicated and kind of ... heavyweight.
+* The official Dart/Flutter approach to i18n seems ... complicated and kind of ... heavyweight.
 * I would like my messages to be **checked during compile time** - is that message really there?
-Key to the localized message should not be just some random string, it should be a method!
+Key to the localized message should not be just some arbitrary String, it should be a getter method!
 * And if the message takes some parameters, the method should take those parameters!
 * I like to bundle messages into thematic groups, the i18n tool should support that and help me with it
 * Dart has awesome **string interpolation**, I want to leverage that!